hackutd/hackutd-tech-guide/dayof/devpost-guide.md

 ---

 ## 👶 New to Devpost?
 (Step-by-step)

 Welcome to this step-by-step guide on how to setup and create a devpost submission!

-1. Sign up for an account: Visit the HackUTD: Ripple Effect [Devpost website](https://hackutd-2025.devpost.com/) and create an account using your email or social media profiles.
+1. Sign up for an account: Visit the HackUTD: Lost in the Pages [Devpost website](https://hackutd-2025.devpost.com/) and create an account using your email or social media profiles.

 2. You will be prompted to complete your profile, please fill out your profile with all your details.

 3. Lets join the hackathon!
 After creating your account, navigate back to the [HackUTD Devpost page](https://hackutd-2025.devpost.com/) and click the Join Hackathon button

 ---

 ![Join Hackathon button](/img/hackerpacks/join-hackathon.png)

 ---